BeyondMafia/BeyondMafia-Integration/docs/role-creation-guide.md

 #### Card

-A `Card` is a modular ability that can be easily assigned to players and roles.
+A `Card` is a modular ability that can be easily assigned to roles.
 For instance, the `RoleLearner` card gives its holder the "Learn Role" ability, and we assign the `RoleLearner` card to a `Seer`. `Card`s are useful because we can consolidate the same ability logic in town-mafia counterparts.

 Most roles will bind a `Meeting`s to a card.
 However, you can also set other properties like:
 - `appearance`: How the role appears to yourself or others, e.g. `Humble`.